Steal Me a Holiday

 Except since neither is on the day of, it’s easy to focus on candy, costumes and parties, not having a holy mindset.
 True, these are Catholic holidays and not all-Christian, but it still seems like the church is trying to distract from the spooks and splash of Halloween.

-Samhuinn (Scottish, "saveen"–most use Samhain, "sowen") is the night when the veil between the worlds is thinnest; the night when those of Pagan faiths generally celebrate departed friends and family, practice divination and turn their foci inward.
+Samhuinn (Scottish, "saveen"—most use the Irish Samhain, "sowen") is the night when the veil between the worlds is thinnest; the night when those of Pagan faiths generally celebrate departed friends and family, practice divination and turn their foci inward.
 (See the connection?)
 They may also conduct new year's celebrations, as Samhuinn is when the Celtic calendar began anew.

 The lovely Lesley-Ann Brandt, of Lucifer.
 I thought of Gal, but everyone wants to be Wonder Woman this year; so if I had a party to go to (and maybe if I wasn’t so…ah…curvy…) I’d throw on a leather jacket and some dark makeup and go as Mazikeen. 😉